pangeo-data/pangeo-docker-images/Sing+GPU.md

 ### Connecting to remote host (VSCode)

-If you using VSCode, it is possible to connect to the allocated node directly without forwarding the port.
+If you are using VSCode, it is possible to connect to the allocated node directly without forwarding the port.

 Make sure Remote-SSH, Python and Jupyter extensions are installed on VSCode.